greatfrontend/black-friday-cyber-monday-deals/README.md

 Black Friday and Cyber Monday 2025 deals for software engineers, developers, and designers.
 Find discounts on technical interview preparation resources, UI kits, AI tools, books, and courses.

-> ⚠️ Feel free to send a pull request. **If you're advertising your product, the only condition is that you star the repo first.**
+> ⚠️ Feel free to send a pull request. **If you're advertising your product, star the repo first.**
 >
 > Products that we deem to be low quality may be removed or reordered at our discretion.